 Furnaces are big metal contraptions with internal moving parts, so it’s not surprising to hear a few noises now and then when the heater turns on or off.
-Although most furnaces usually aren’t noisy, when it does make a sound we haven’t heard before, is it trying to get your attention?
+Your heater may be trying to get your attention with unfamiliar noises.

 Forced air furnaces are highly efficient heating systems that can quickly and evenly warm-up a house, but they also double as a central air conditioner in the summer.
 Due to the dual jobs they perform though, the many composite parts that make up these systems can cause noises throughout the house as heat travels up through the registers.

-Typically, the majority of noises a furnace makes aren’t cause for alarm, but just to make sure, here are some of the sounds you may hear from your furnace and why:
+The majority of noises a heater makes aren’t cause for alarm, but just to make sure, here are some of the sounds you may hear from your heater and why:

-- If a clanging or knocking noise occurs only when your furnace first starts or right after it stops blowing hot air, the sound probably is caused by expansion and contraction.
-The metal housing, vents, pipes and other parts make clanging and banging noises as they heat up and cool down.
+If a clanging noise occurs only when your furnace first starts or right after it stops blowing hot air, the sound probably is caused by expansion and contraction.
+The metal housing, vents, pipes, and other parts make clanging and banging noises as they heat up and cool down.
 This is normal and shouldn’t indicate a problem.

 A continuous knocking sound though that occurs while the furnace is running is a signal that a furnace repair technician should be contacted.
 The two most likely sources of the continuous sound are a damaged or cracked belt, or bad bearings.

 A loud boom or bang coming from your furnace could be one of two things.
 If the boom or banging noise is located at the heater, a delayed gas ignition is most likely the problem.
 Delayed gas ignition is when gas in the furnace builds up rather than igniting immediately.
 When the gas finally ignites after a while, a mini-explosion happens and can harm your furnace.